Magisk-Modules-Repo/Fdroid-Priv/README.md

 #### v10

->Privileged Extension 0.2.7
+>Updated to Privileged Extension 0.2.7

->Template 1410
+>Updated to Template 1410

 >Only install this if you are on Magisk 14.1, a zip for Magisk 14.0 can be found [here](https://www.androidfilehost.com/?fid=745849072291676800)

 #### v9

->Privileged Extension 0.2.6
+>Updated to Privileged Extension 0.2.6

 #### v8

->Template 1400
+>Updated to Template 1400

 >Please update to Magisk 14.0 if you have not already

 #### v7

->Update to template 4
+>Updated to Update to template 4

 #### v6

->Privileged Extension 0.2.5
+>Updated to Privileged Extension 0.2.5

 >Please update F-Droid to version 0.103 if you have not already.